halcyonnouveau/clorinde/examples/basic_async/README.md

 ## Before starting
 Please follow the [install procedure](../../README.md#install) to ensure you're ready to get started.

-Before running this example, you should familiarize yourself with Clorinde's CLI using the `--help` flag.
+Before running this example, you should familiarise yourself with Clorinde's CLI using the `--help` flag.

 ## Take a look!
 This crate contains a fully working example of a minimal Clorinde crate.
 There are a few queries defined for you in the `queries/` folder, along with a schema in the `schema.sql` file.
 The Rust modules have already been generated in the `src/clorinde.rs` file.